 - 10 ounces package of fresh spinach or frozen spinach

 - 6 cups chicken or vegetable stock

 - 1 good handful flatleaf parsley chopped, including the stems

 - 1 cup of broken spaghetti

-Add the tomatoes and stir, scraping the bottom of the pan.
-Add the spinach, beans, herbs, stock, and Parmesan rind.
+- Add the tomatoes and stir, scraping the bottom of the pan.
+Add beans, herbs, stock, and Parmesan rind.
 Bring the soup to a boil, reduce heat and simmer for 30 minutes.

 - If Using frozen spinach, it should be added at this point and mixed in before the pasta.
 Add broken up spaghetti lower the heat and cook until tender (about minutes) stirring frequently to keep the pasta from sticking to the bottom of the pan.